How to prepare for Public Administration optional for UPSC?

 Administrative Behavior

-- Here, there are elementary topics which are relatively easy to understand.
+- Here, there are elementary topics that are relatively easy to understand.
 This section will also help in the Ethics paper.

 - Refer to R B Aribam’s Public Administration book.